AlibiMelis/Face-Recognition-React/README.md

 This repository is the UI (written using React) of the website, which can recognise faces on images. <br/>
 The <b>back-end</b> of the website can be found <a href='https://github.com/AlibiMelis/Face-Recognition-backend'>here</a>.

-The website is deployed on Heroku.
-Check it out: https://smart-brain-lb.herokuapp.com
+The website is deployed on Render.
+Check it out: https://face-recognition-web.onrender.com

 # Getting Started with Create React App